sagesteppe/BarnebyLives/README.md

 455M	./geomorphons
 16G	.
 ```
 As you can see the data regarding site physical characteristics take up most of space.
 Because of this you can download data to a directory which you find suitable.
-For me personally, I slap all of them on an hdd.
+Personally, I slap all of them on an hdd.

 ```
 $ df -h